LauraU123/SV_annotation_and_filter/README.md

 # SV_filtering

-This simple workflow filters vcf files based on provided controls, and automatically detects remaining samples as cases.
+This simple workflow filters vcf files based on provided cases, and automatically detects remaining samples as controls.
 To run the workflow, you must provide

 * your input VCF containing multiple samples
-* a controls file
+* a cases file
 * file names and output directory locations in the config file

-## Controls file
+## Cases file

-to use the tool, you need a file specifying controls.
+to use the tool, you need a file specifying cases.
-Please add it in the format "controls/{species}_chr{number}.txt" the file should be a text file with a new line for each sample, i.e.:
+Please add it in the format "cases/{species}_chr{number}.txt" the file should be a text file with a new line for each sample, i.e.:

-control1
+case1
-control2
+case2
-control3
+case3

 ## Filtering modes